sjbylo/cluster-test/README.md

 # EAP Cluster on OpenShift

 Code for testing a JBoss EAP Cluster.
 The test app called "cluster_test.war" creates a user session and stores the hit count into the session memory.
 The app displays the hit count and the session ID.
+Note, source code for a similar test app is under the "other" folder.

 # Launch the test app